Robertdhawley/learning/README.md

    python AI_text_generator.py
    ```

-Each project has its own documentation within the script for further details.
+Each project will have its own documentation within the script for further details.